tjvantoll/articles/js-in-2018/article.md

 ![](flipkart.png)
 _Flipkart case study from pwastats.com_

-Another factor helping drive PWAs rise is the design of the PWA APIs themselves.
-A lot of web APIs require potentially complex polyfills or workarounds for browsers that don’t support the new API.
+The design of the Progressive Web App APIs is one of the biggest factors behind the technology’s success.
+Unlike a lot of web APIs, which require potentially complex polyfills or workarounds for browsers that don’t support the new API, the PWA APIs were designed with graceful degradation in mind.

-But not PWAs.
-The two primary technologies that PWAs are built on—service workers, and web application manifest files—are both opt-in by design.
-That is, your web application can declare a service worker and manifest, and browsers that don’t support those APIs just ignore the declarations.
+In practice, that means your app can use the two primary technologies behind PWAs—service workers, and web application manifest files—and and browsers that don’t support those APIs just ignore the relevant files and code.

 This design has been key to the success of PWAs, as iOS—aka the second biggest mobile platform out there—still does not support the service worker and web app manifest specifications.
 But because the PWA approach doesn’t degrade the experience on platforms that don’t support the necessary APIs, PWAs have been able to succeed where many similar technologies have failed.
 In fact, [many companies have even seen increased iOS conversion rates by rethinking their mobile experiences using a Progressive Web App](https://medium.com/dev-channel/why-progressive-web-apps-vs-native-is-the-wrong-question-to-ask-fb8555addcbb).

 ![](aliexpress.png)
+_A [Google case study](https://developers.google.com/web/showcase/2016/aliexpress) showing how AliExpress improved their conversation rates with a PWA—even on iOS._

 But despite being a well designed technology, PWAs are not the solution for all mobile needs.
-Although PWAs bring a number of valuable features to web applications, the web

-* **Positives** for PWAs
-  * **Easy deployment**—The web is substantially easier to deploy to than native mobile platforms like the iOS App Store and Google Play.
-Updates are also substantially easier when you inevitably need to get new features and fixes out to your users.
-  * **Linkability**—Want your customers or clients to see your app?
-With PWAs all you need is a link
-* **Negatives** for PWAs
+At the end of the day PWAs are web apps, and as such they are subject to the same limitations as any web app—such as having limited device API access, and having performance characteristics that are very reliant on the browser they’re running in.

+Running on the web brings a ton of advantages as well, and we’ll discuss all of this in more detail when we compare PWAs with JavaScript-driven native approaches momentarily.
+For now let’s first take a look at how React Native and NativeScript work.

+## JavaScript-driven native

+Years ago, JavaScript developers that wanted to build for iOS and Android were forced to learn completely new languages and development approaches.
+The first technology to change this was Cordova, which allowed web developers to package their web apps into a native binary, and to access device APIs through plugins.

+Since Cordova was first released, developers have created a variety of alternative approaches to use JavaScript to drive native iOS and Android applications.
+In this article we’re going to cover the latest of these approaches, which we call JavaScript-driven native.

+What separates JS-driven native frameworks from Cordova-based approaches is that JS-driven native frameworks use native user interface components, and therefore abandon web concepts like HTML and the DOM.
+This approach was popularized in 2015 by Facebook’s release of React Native, and Progress’s NativeScript, which are the two most popular frameworks for building JavaScript-driven native apps today.

+For JavaScript developers, using native user interface components to build your applications is a great and horrible thing.
+It’s great because using native iOS and Android UI components means your applications automatically fit into the platform you’re building for.
+You don’t have to worry about styling your app to make your buttons look like an `UIButton` or an `android.widget.Button`, because you’re using those elements already.

+Using native user interface components also means you can leverage some really powerful native constructs that aren’t present on the web.
+For example, suppose you want to build an endless scrolling list with thousand of items.
+On the web you have to concern yourself with frameworks and concepts like a virtual DOM; in native land this functionality is a built-in feature of `UITable` and (what’s the name of the Android API again).

+-- gif of endless lists --

+The downside of using native user interface components is that JavaScript developers have a new set of components to learn.
+For instance, to build the list example in the previous gif you would have to learn how a `<ListView>` works in NativeScript or a `<FlatList>` in React Native.

+JavaScript-driven native apps are native apps, and so they also suffer many of the same difficulties inherent to native iOS and Android development.
+To discuss some of these limitations in detail, let’s shift our discussion to comparing the approaches we’ve discussed thusfar.

+## Which to choose

+Now that we’ve introduced both approaches to app development, let’s look at some questions you can ask yourself about the app you’re developing to help you decide which approach to take.

+* Do you need an API that is not available on the web?

+There are situations

+PWA

 * Strengths
   * Easy deployment and updates